-Instead of overcomplicating the “letting go” process during this time when more pressing matters are top if mind, I organically shed these items into a free-standing kiosk at the end of my block, as I walked my dog and returned home.
+Instead of overcomplicating the “releasing” process during this time when more pressing matters are top if mind, I organically shed these items into a free-standing kiosk at the end of my block, as I walked my dog and returned home.

 Some recycling centers and drop-off options associated with essential services have remained opened.
 For example, Target has recycling stations that conveniently allow you to recycle plastic bags, MP3 players, cell phones, and ink cartridges.

 Some locations may have suspended product trade-in and recycling services, as in-store services turn curbside.
 Research local availability as needed and look forward to these options reactivating as reopening begins: